JayLIU0911/CX4242-Project-GT/README.txt

 	Step1: select the dataset from the selection list under Dataset section.
 	Step2: select the attribute from the selection list under Attribute section.
 	Step2: select the country from the selection list under Country section.
-	Step3: spin the globe using mouse.
+	Step3: drag and spin the globe using mouse.
 	Step4: click on the "Play" button to make the globe rotate automatically.
 	Step5: click on the "Stop" button to stop rotation.
-	Step6: click on the "Run Timeline" button such that the colors of countries will be updated according to the timeline.
+	Step6: click on the "Run Timeline" button so that the colors of countries will be updated according to the timeline.